 Because sepsis is often so hard to diagnose — and often presents like a normal infection — the IntelliSep test can empower emergency department teams with the means for time-sensitive decision-making and life-saving outcomes.

 “Symptoms of infection are so similar to those of sepsis,” Pfaff says.
-“You have a fever, you have a high red blood cell count, you might be breathing fast.
+“You have a fever, you have a high white blood cell count, you might be breathing fast.
 All of that can be difficult to separate from normal infections, especially in patients that have comorbidities or may be older.”

 Helping Ease the Burden on Emergency Rooms